Zarbuz/UnityGaussianSplatting/readme.md

 The package will be installed with all dependencies automatically.

-### Option 2: Manual Installation
+### Option 2: Manual Development Setup

-Download or clone this repository, open `projects/GaussianExample` as a Unity project (I use Unity 2022.3, other versions might also work), and open `GSTestScene` scene in there.
+For contributors or advanced users wanting to modify the package:

+1. Clone this repository
+2. The package is structured as a Unity package in the root directory
+3. You can test it by creating a new Unity project and adding this as a local package

 ## Requirements